wso2/docs-ei/en/streaming-integrator/docs/setup/deploying-si-as-a-scalable-cluster.md

 # Scalable Deployment

-Scalable high availability deployment predominantly focused on scaling the system according to the load or the TPS of the system.
+Scalable high availability deployment predominantly focuses on scaling the system according to the load or the TPS of the system.
 This is achieved with the help of horizontal scalability.

-Streaming Integration underneath uses siddhi as the streaming language.
-In siddhi one can write siddhi logic in a stateless and stateful way.
+WSO2 Streaming Integrator uses Siddhi as the streaming language.
+Siddhi allopws you to write Siddhi logic in a stateless way as well as a stateful way.

-Stateless operations include filters , database operations etc and stateful operations include window operations , aggregations etc which keep data in memory to carry out calculations.
+Stateless operations include filters, database operations etc., and stateful operations include window operations, aggregations etc., that keep data in memory to carry out calculations.

-The deployment options for a scalable streaming integrator depends on the stateless and statefulness of siddhi apps.
+The deployment options for a scalable streaming integrator depends on the statelessness and the statefulness of Siddhi applications.

-Below are the detail descriptions of two approaches.
+The following topics provide detailed descriptions of two approaches.

 !!! tip "System Requirements"
     For system requirements for this deployment, see [Installing the Streaming Integrator in a Virtual Machine](installing-si-in-vm.md).